 Some Aboriginal art galleries also sell mass produced souvenirs and shops selling boomerangs and didgeridoos abound!
 Jungara Gallery has a good range of aboriginal paintings and original prints and sculptures while Munganbana Gallery showcases the work of the owner, Norman Miller.

 Other North Queensland art galleries may be found in the “airconditioned suburb” town of Kuranda, half an hour’s drive up the mountain range road and in the resort town of Port Douglas.
-Well worth a visit is Ian Stephens' gallery in Kuranda, Kuranda Artists’ Cooperative and Helen Wiltshire Gallery in Palm Cove.
+Well worth a visit is Ian Stephens' gallery in Kuranda, Kuranda Artists’ Cooperative and Helen Wiltshire Gallery in Mission Beach.

-Further afield, galleries in Mission Beach, the Mareeba Art Centre and the Elizabeth Guzsely Gallery in Cooktown, showcase the artwork of local artists of each area.
+Further afield, galleries in Atherton, the Mareeba Art Centre and the Elizabeth Guzsely Gallery in Cooktown, showcase the artwork of local artists of each area.

 In Port Douglas the Australian and Oceanic Gallery shows some fine indigenous and non-indigenous canvases, concentrating on work from Cairns to the tip of Cape York.
 Candlenut Gallery presented a range of paintings, reproductions and gifts but has now closed (2013).